MechanisM/django-ccfiletypes/README.rst

     {{object.filefield.path|icon:"size"}}

-It can be called with an argument for size where size can be small, medium, large or xlarge.
+It can be called with an argument for size which can be small, medium, large or xlarge.
 If no argument is supplied then small will be the default.

 The returned string from the icon filter is formed by using the value from